FC Midtjylland (women)

 FC Midtjylland is a professional women's association football club based in Herning, Denmark.
-The team competes in the A-Liga, the top flight of Danish women's football.
+The team competes in the A-Liga, the top flight of the Danish Women's Football League.
 The club was founded in 2024.

 History

 In 2023 FC Midtjylland announced that it would create a women's team, following UEFA's November 2022 decree that no men's clubs would be licensed to participate in any of the three European club competitions from the 2024-25 season without having an established women's branch.
 Midtjylland took over the license from then-B-Liga team Vildbjerg SF in 2024, with the Vildbjerg squad being absorbed into the new Midtjylland setup.
 The club's first season in the 1st division saw them promoted to the A-Liga, which also marked their entry as a professional full-time club.